Selenium deficiency: a matter of life and death in your flock

 When dosing sheep with selenium, keep these points in mind.•Always read the label to determine theconcentration of selenium.
 Dosing must beaccurate: there is little room for error.•When treating adult sheep, take care to ensurethat the adult dose is given.
 The dose inclostridial vaccines is sufficient for lambs, but notfor ewes.•Selenium pellets cannot be given to lambs under12 weeks of age.
 The pellet will not stay in theanimal until the rumen is developed.•Selenium pellets should be used on propertieswhere selenium–responsive ill thrift or infertilityhas been diagnosed.
 They will provide adequatelevels of selenium for longer periods than othermethods of prevention.•Selenium pellets will provide protection for 15 to36 months; selenium incorporated in drenchesand vaccines will provide adequate seleniumlevels for about 8 weeks.Selenium Deficiency in Sheep, New South Wales, Department of Primary Industries (downloadable pdf)

 It is possible to have selenium toxicity when you are adding selenium to the diet of your ewes.
-Many of the symptoms of selenium toxicity are similiar to the symptoms of selenium deficiency.
+Many of the symptoms of selenium toxicity are similar to the symptoms of selenium deficiency.
 Note that injected selenium gives adequate selenium for only 2 months.
-So if you inject your ewes before breeding, you will need to give another does of selenium no later than 4 weeks before birth, to ensure that adequate stores of selenium remain for birthing time.
+So if you inject your ewes before breeding, you will need to give another dose of selenium no later than 4 weeks before birth, to ensure that adequate stores of selenium remain for birthing time.
 Always consult your veterinarian for specific recommendations for your personal needs.

 Symptoms of selenium toxicity: